SS Patroclus (1923)

-SS Patroclus was a UK steam turbine passenger and refrigerated cargo liner launched in 1923.
+SS Patroclus was a British steam turbine passenger and refrigerated cargo liner launched in 1923.
 She was the third of five ships to bear the name.

 In the Second World War Patroclus served as an armed merchant cruiser.
 A U-boat sank her in November 1940 with the loss of 76 of her complement.

 Building

 Scotts Shipbuilding and Engineering Company built Patroclus at Greenock, Scotland.
 She was launched on 17 March 1923 and completed on 11 June that year.

 Patroclus was the second of a set of four sister ships built for Alfred Holt and Company of Liverpool, who owned Blue Funnel Line and other shipping lines including China Mutual Steam Navigation Company.
 Her sisters were Sarpedon launched in 1923, and Hector and Antenor launched in 1924.
 All were named after characters in Homer's Iliad.

 Patroclus was 498.8 ft long, 62.3 ft beam and had a depth of 26.4 ft.
 She had a counter stern, slightly raked stem, one funnel and two masts.
 She had accommodation for first class passengers only.
 At the request of the UK Government the four ships were built with berths for 155 first class passengers for services to the Far East.
 Blue Funnel Line did not expect carrying passengers to be profitable.